Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Applications to protoplanetary discs and astrophysical clouds

 The internal part of the condensation would have only slow rotation because the initial matter motions could be almost stopped in the zone of direct cloud contact.
 On the other hand, the minor outer part of the merged cloud matter of the condensation would have very rapid rotation due to the initial motions of that portions of cloud materials which would not stop in this zone because they do not undergo any direct cloud collision \citep{CH91}.
 This material could keep its motion on gravitationally bound orbits around the major internal body condensation.
 The formed large-scale sheared motions are superimposed on small-scale interstellar turbulence.

-In the supersonic and inelastic collision of the protostellar clouds an essential part of the initial kinetic energy of the cloud motions that is lost with the mass lost and also due to dissipation and subsequent radiative emission.
+In the supersonic and inelastic collision of the protostellar clouds, an essential part of the initial kinetic energy that is lost during the mass lost, is due to dissipation and subsequent radiative emission.
 The cooling time scale for the material compressed in the collision would be less than the time scale of the hydrodynamic processes.